 (Too often I’ve tried to get through the literal winter because I want the cold to go away, but I know that without each important step the circle would never be completed.)

 We left that party on Saturday evening and drove to our daughter and son-in-law’s home for dinner.
-We walked in the door to a resounding “surprise”, by dozens of people I’ve known for five years and fifty-five years, gathered together to celebrate my sixtieth birthday.
-Late in the evening, when “Happy Birthday” was sung, I tried to find the right words of gratitude for all I have, for all those gathered, for the love I am blessed by each day.
+I walked through the door to a resounding “surprise”, by dozens of people I know gathered together to celebrate my sixtieth birthday.
+Late in the evening, after “Happy Birthday” was sung, I tried to find the right words of gratitude for all I have, for all those gathered, for the love I am blessed by each day.
 I’m not sure exactly what I said through my tears, but I know that it was heartfelt and honest, as the beautiful kaleidoscope of life continued to turn.